microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 ![mini-solution-vscode]({{"/assets/images/mini-solution-vscode.png" | absolute_url }})

-**Notice:** Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
+**Notice:** Occasionally, when you launch VS Code, you will be prompted with an error that cannot find Arduino IDE or related board package.
 To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
 {: .notice--warning}

 ### B. Open Arduino Examples folder